-The exam in this course is a standard closed-book 3 hour written examination, comprising five compulsory questions.
+The exam in this course is a standard closed-book 2 hour written examination, comprising six compulsory questions.
 University approved calculators are allowed.
 The examination tests analytical and critical thinking and general understanding of the course material in a controlled fashion.
 Questions may be drawn from any aspect of the course (lectures and tutorials), unless specifically indicated otherwise by the lecturer.
+It will contain questions requiring some knowledge of theoretical material, and numerical and analytical questions.
 Marks will be assigned according to the correctness of the responses.

-Relationship of Assessment Methods to Learning Outcomes
+Relationshi p of Assessment Methods to Learning Outcomes 00000000